 To celebrate a special occasion, the boyfriend and I decided to go on a quick trip (much to my persuasion in the beginning) to the Sunshine Coast.
+We quickly packed up our bags; he did mostly while I read a few posts on campingfunzone.com, and we left for the trip pronto.
 We were there for two nights and three days, which was a good amount of time to explore.
 Despite being a long weekend, the towns we visited weren’t overwhelmingly busy, although the ferry was a different story!

 We’ve been to the Sunshine Coast twice before, with my mom and her friends.
 But for those two times, we didn’t get a chance to fully explore restaurants and parks because we stayed at the house that my mom and her friends rented and went fishing.
 And those were only day trips as well.

 I’ll be writing a few other posts on the Airbnb we stayed at (because I miss that little beach house so much) and also reviews of the restaurants we visited.
 This post will be about things to do on the Sunshine Coast!